 Is there a type of tech that will be big in 2019?

 The tail-end of 2018 witnessed something of a space renaissance.
-As trailblazers such as Tesla and Virgin Atlantic launched their inaugural missions into outer-space, a host of new and exciting startups celebrated lift-off of commercial satellites into orbit.
+As trailblazers such as SpaceX and Virgin Galactic launched their missions into outer-space, a host of new and exciting startups celebrated lift-off of commercial satellites into orbit.
 Many of the networks launched via satellites have set out on the bold mission to increase internet connectivity and data-capture in some of the most remote corners of the earth.